Nominations - Toronto Arts Council Board of Directors

-Toronto Arts Council Board of Directors is comprised of twenty-nine directors, including five who are City of Toronto Councillors.
+Toronto Arts Council Board of Directors is comprised of 26 directors, including two who are City of Toronto Councillors.

 Individuals on the Board serve in a voluntary capacity and receive no remuneration for their service as members of the Board.
 Toronto Arts Council is unique among granting bodies in that it has a majority of artist members.
 Artist members on the Board work in a broad range of art practices, including the areas funded by Toronto Arts Council: community arts, dance, music, theatre, literary arts, visual and media arts.
 Individuals in leadership positions in other areas important to TAC's interaction with the wider community, including media, law, finance, and communications, also hold positions on the board.